Dre Campbell Farm

 4. Green Lacewings

-Control those critters through the use of green lacewings.
+You can also control gall mites through the use of green lacewings.

 You can attract them or buy them from a garden center or online.
 After purchasing, all you have to do is release them near the plants that are affected.

-They’re not going to solve the problem overnight, but they will help to get rid of the gall mites over time.
+Green lacewings are not going to solve the problem overnight, but they will help to get rid of the gall mites over time.

 5. Bonide All Seasons Horticultural and Dormant Spray Oil